coolcat-creations/DBfavicon/README.md

 # DBfavicon

-* This plugin adds different favicons for specific devices <br> and was created at #jhuette as my first plugin project. <br> Special thanks to my mentors Yves Hoppe, Guido de Gobbis and Markus Linne"
+* This plugin adds different favicons for specific devices <br> and was created at #jhuette as my first plugin project. <br> Special thanks to my mentors Yves Hoppe, Guido De Gobbis and Markus Linne"

 ### Function
 * Adds favicons in different sizes + possibility to enable disable